Renault Master Z.E. electric motor, drive & performance

 Renault Master Z.E. electric motor, 0-62mph and acceleration

-The 75bhp electric motor is sourced from the ZOE electric supermini, so it’s only a modest performer – in comparison, the forthcoming Volkswagen e-Crafter has a 134bhp electric motor, so will easily be able to outsprint the Master Z.E.
+The 75bhp electric motor is sourced from the ZOE electric supermini, so it’s only a modest performer – in comparison, the Volkswagen e-Crafter has a 134bhp electric motor, so can easily outsprint the Master Z.E.
 There’s no official 0-62mph time for the Renault, but the same electric motor in the Kangoo Z.E. gives it a 0-62mph time of 14 seconds, so the Master’s not going to be any quicker than that.

 The Master Z.E. is arguably an easier van to drive than the diesel version.
 It’s automatic as standard, so there’s no gearbox to deal with, while the silent running of the electric motor means it's pretty quiet and refined.